eliJaimes/AngularBootCampExercisePart4/NOTES.md

 ## Fix issues with form, inputs not clearing form model

 - When we clear the Angular Material Input we are not updating the form data, we need to fix it

+## Fix issues with form, not creating form initial state when reset

+- We need to destroy dynamically created items on the form to recreate initial state